Cry for Me (Twice song): Japanese version

-Live performances

-Twice appeared and performed "Cry for Me" on The Kelly Clarkson Show on April 28, 2021.

 Composition

-"Cry for Me" is written in the key of B-flat major and has a fast tempo of 145 beats per minute, with most of the song following a Cm—F—B♭—D7 chord progression.
+"Cry for Me" was written by Park Jin-young (J.Y.
+Park) and Heize, composed by Ryan Tedder, Melanie Joy Fontana, Michel "Lindgren" Schulz and A Wright, and arranged by Lindgren.
+It is in the key of B-flat major and has a fast tempo of 145 beats per minute, with most of the song following a Cm—F—B♭—D7 chord progression.
 It runs for a length of three minutes and 24 seconds.
 Lyrically, it describes a toxic love-hate relationship.
-It was written by Park Jin-young (J.Y.
-Park) and Heize, Ryan Tedder, Melanie Joy Fontana, Michel "Lindgren" Schulz and A Wright and was arranged by Lindgren.
+JYP Entertainment stated that the song is about "those who walk a thin line between love and hate" and centers on "the moments in which the extremes of love and hate coexist".